 Instructions

-Add the tomato sauce, soy sauce, hot sauce and spices to the skillet, and continue to cook just until everything is well mixed and the liquid dries up just a bit, about 2 minutes, adding a bit of water to the skillet if it dries too much.
+- Continue to cook the mixture, stirring occasionally, just until everything is well mixed and the liquid dries up just a bit, about 2 minutes, adding a bit of water to the skillet if it dries too much.

-- Divide the mixture into taco shells and top with toppings of choice.
+- Divide the mixture into tortillas or taco shells and top with toppings of choice.

 Long time follower, first time commenter.